New York State Office of Parks, Recreation and Historic Preservation: State Park Police

 New York State Park Police provides police services consistent with the Office of Parks, Recreation and Historic Preservation's mission to provide safe and enjoyable recreational opportunities for New York State residents and visitors.
 In addition, State Park Police assist park users, make arrests, conduct criminal and non-criminal investigations, and provide emergency services.
 New York State Park Police also provide special services including marine law enforcement and education duties on New York waterways, snowmobile enforcement and education, and rope rescue teams.
 New York State Park Police personnel are New York State police officers under paragraph e, subdivision 34, §1.20 of the state Criminal Procedure Law.

 State Park Police maintain law and order at 180 state parks and 35 state historic sites, covering nearly 335,000 acres (523 sq mi; 1,360 km^{2}) of public lands and facilities, that are visited by over 78 million visitors each year.

+State Park Rangers

+New York State Park Rangers serve as public facing ambassadors and park security.
+Park Rangers are subject to the provisions of the Security Guard Act of 1993, are unarmed, and have neither peace nor police officer status.
+Park Rangers are tasked with patrolling OPRHP land, assisting and educating patrons, administer basic first aid, check and issue park permits, enforce park rules, and other duties as assigned.

+There are around 260 NYS Park Rangers across the state during the summer months.
+They are seasonal workers, although some larger parks keep Park Rangers employed year round.